Computer vision startup AnyVision pulls in new funding from Lightspeed

 Right now the 200-person company has its eyes on the security and identity markets as it aims to bring its computer vision technology into more industry-tailored solutions.

 The company’s “Better Tomorrow” product delivers camera-agnostic surveillance insights from its object and human-tracking tech.
 “Sesame” is the company’s consumer-facing play for bringing mobile banking authentication to hundreds of millions of phones.
-The company is still looking to release a retail analytics platform to customers as well.
+The company is still looking to release a retail analytics platform to customers, as well.